top of page

 Image by Luke Michael

 Here at Danbury Republican Town Committee, we see the value in everyone.
-We want to be a catalyst for positive change, and since our beginnings, we’ve been driven by the same ideas we initially founded our Political Party Organization upon: support, empowerment, and progress.
+We want to be a catalyst for positive change, and since our beginnings, we’ve been driven by the same ideas we initially founded our Political Party Organization upon: support, empowerment, and progress for the people not big government.

 Learn more about our mission, our vision, and how we go about making the changes we want to see.